lshtm-genomics/pathogen-genomics/docs/third-generation-sequencing.md

 !!! info
     You can scroll down using the down-arrow key on your keyboard.
 Can you recall the common features of a VCF file?
 Press 'q' to quit the 'zless' program to continue with the activity:

-Next, we need to index the .vcf file.
+Next, we need to index the .vcf.gz file.
 This is a necessary step before we can use the VCF file in the next step of the analysis.
 The command is as follows:

 ```
 bcftools index SRR26779702.vcf.gz